Blog General

 Not for Lyft.

 Lyft has established mission-based values that focus on community building, environmental awareness, and social engagement.
-Lyft makes it a priority to care — about its drivers, riders, the environment, and social activism.
+Lyft prioritizes caring about its drivers, riders, the environment, and social activism.
 This attentiveness attracts users yearning for something more.

-The attention span of mobile app users is shrinking exponentially, so you have to act fast in order to keep them from jumping overboard as quickly as they boarded.
+The attention span of mobile app users is shrinking exponentially, so you must act fast to prevent them from jumping overboard as quickly as they boarded.

 The same goes for onboarding new users.
 If they hop on your app and receive little to no direction on how to get started, you’re essentially escorting them out the door yourself.